 Savannah Drayage: What it means

 Most of us are familiar with the idea of shipping freight around the world on a container ship and across the country by train or truck, but it’s easy to forget one integral step in the process: drayage.
-In the world of international shipping, the term refers to the transport of freight containers over short distances, usually from
+In the world of international shipping, the term refers to the transport of freight containers over short distances, usually from the dock where cargo is unloaded to a warehouse some distance inland.

 The term has its origins in an era when horses were used to transport cargo from ships to warehouses.
 The type of cart used was called a dray, and the horses were referred to as dray horses.
 Even though this method has not been used in more than 100 years, the term is used for the shipment of freight via truck over short distances.
-For those outside the shipping industry, a port to a warehouse. drayage is often considered an afterthought.
+For those outside the shipping industry, a port to a warehouse.
+Drayage is often considered an afterthought.
 The truth is it’s critically important in the movement of cargo from ports to their destinations.

 Pressures on Efficient Drayage